EmotionCognitionLab/ET-remove-artifacts/README.md

 If the data has previously been processed by ET-Remove-Artifacts (i.e., fields created by ET-Remove-Artifacts exist and are populated), the program will not apply blink removal and will simply display the existing outputs stored in the data structure.

 <img src="/docs/load_data.gif" alt="Load Data" width="1000">

+### Using the Artifact Removal Algorithm (With Default Settings)

+When you load in your data for the first time, the program will automatically apply the artifact removal algorithm with the default settings.

 ### Interacting with the GUI